Karen Gomez, LPC Associate, LMFT Associate

 How I Work

-As a family therapist, I have the honor to work with clients of different ages: children, teens, adults, and families who may be dealing with trauma and experiencing stress, anxiety, depression, and low self-esteem.
+As a family therapist, I have the honor of working with clients of all ages: children, adolescents, adults, and families who may be dealing with trauma and experiencing stress, anxiety, depression, and low self-esteem.

-When working with adults, I focus on creating a safe space where they can become aware of their feelings, learn to accept them, and use them to guide healing.
-We work together to identify negative cycles where they might feel stuck and learn to transform them into positive interactions that lead to fulfilling relationships.
-I draw upon emotionally focused therapy (EFT) to help adults restructure attachment patterns that are not helpful and find new and healthy ways to express love and connection.
-I’m also trained in Eye Movement Desensitization and Reprocessing (EMDR), a therapy approach that helps adults process distressing memories related to trauma and improve well-being.
+When working with adults, I focus on creating a safe space where they can become aware of their feelings, learn to accept them, and use them to guide their healing.
+We work together to identify negative cycles where they might feel stuck and learn to transform these into positive interactions that lead to fulfilling relationships.
+I use Emotionally Focused Therapy (EFT) to help adults restructure attachment patterns that are not helpful and find new, healthy ways to express love and connection.
+I am also trained in Eye Movement Desensitization and Reprocessing (EMDR), a therapeutic approach that helps adults process distressing trauma-related memories and improve their well-being.

-My work with teens includes expressive arts activities, sand tray, and mindfulness.
-I draw upon trauma-focused cognitive-behavioral therapy (TF-CBT) to help teens process trauma by teaching them tools to decrease anxiety and learn to overcome negative thinking.
-While working with teens, I incorporate family sessions to increase communication and strengthen the connection between parents and their teens.
+My work with adolescents includes expressive arts activities, sand therapy, and mindfulness.
+I rely on trauma-focused cognitive behavioral therapy (TF-CBT) to help them process trauma, teaching them tools to reduce anxiety and learn to overcome negative thoughts.
+When working with adolescents, I incorporate family sessions to improve communication and strengthen the connection between parents and their teens.

 When working with children, I use child-centered play therapy (CCPT), an approach that allows children to communicate their needs in their own language: play.
-I create a safe space where children can explore their thoughts and feelings, work through challenges, and increase their self-esteem.
-An essential part of working with children includes working with their parents/caregivers.
-I incorporate child-parent relationship therapy (CPRT) to help parents feel empowered to strengthen their relationship with their children, learn to recognize and validate their children’s feelings, while learning to problem solve.
+I create a safe space where children can explore their thoughts and feelings, overcome their challenges, and increase their self-esteem.
+An essential part of working with children includes collaborating with their parents/caregivers.
+I incorporate parent-child relationship therapy (PCRT) to help parents feel empowered to strengthen their relationship with their children, learn to recognize and validate their feelings, and, at the same time, learn to problem-solve.

 I enjoy spending time with my friends and family in my free time.
 I also love being outdoors, running, hiking, and watching movies.